grakkit/grakkit/README.md

 # Miscellaneous

 ## Legacy Support
 Grakkit theoretically supports Minecraft versions going back to beta 1.4, given you have bukkit installed.
-This legacy support does not extend to modules, and likely never will.
+This legacy support does not extend to modules or typescript definitions, and likely never will.
 If you do intend to use grakkit on a beta or legacy release version, you may run into unexpected problems, however the `index.js` and `user.js` files should work properly in their default state.

 ## A note about ScriptCraft
 We have a module just for those who are looking to transition from ScriptCraft.
 With Grakkit installed, use `/module add grakkit/scriptcraft` to install it, and add the following at the top of your `user.js` file: